Randomized Block Coordinate DC Programming: Block EM Algorithm

 \begin{remark} The results in \Cref{cor:block-em} are consistent with the $\mathcal{O}(1/k)$ convergence rate guarantee for the standard EM algorithm, as provided by \cite{kumar2017convergence}. \end{remark}

-\begin{remark} For the standard EM algorithm, \cite{Kunstner2020HomeomorphicInvarianceOE} has shown $\mathcal{O}(1/k)$ convergence rate also in Kullback-Leibler (KL) divergence.
+\begin{remark} The standard EM algorithm achieves an $\mathcal{O}(1/k)$ convergence rate in Kullback–Leibler divergence, as shown in \cite{Kunstner2020HomeomorphicInvarianceOE}.
 It is worth noting that the Lipschitz constant and the Euclidean distance generating function are not utilized in \algo; they appear in the analysis only through the definition of the gap function.
 Consequently, we believe our analysis can be extended to the general setting of Bregman divergence. \end{remark}